Chartered Building Engineers and Surveyors with an emphasis on a genuine personal service.

 - Residential Building Surveys – structure orientated including damp

-- Structural Surveys not including damp
+- Structural Surveys and subsidence issues

 - Commercial Building Surveys – structure orientated including damp